radanskoric/radanskoric.github.io/_posts/2023-11-28-using-turbo-frame-streams-without-rails.markdown

 And that's pretty much it.
 Turbo will see the response content type, look for `turbo-stream` tags and run the action using the `target` and `template` data provided.
 There are a total of **7 actions** you can use, and you [can consult the official streams reference](https://turbo.hotwired.dev/reference/streams#the-seven-actions){:target="_blank"} for the full list.

 If you like these kind of breakdowns, you might also enjoy [my breakdown od how rails async database queries work](/articles/understand-rails-async-db-queries) or [a deep dive into turbo morphing](/articles/turbo-morphing-deep-dive).
-If you subscribe I will also send you my [printable Turbo 8 cheat-sheet](/cheatsheet):
+If you subscribe you will also get extra subscriber only articles:
 <script async data-uid="c481ada422" src="https://thoughtful-producer-2834.ck.page/c481ada422/index.js"></script>

 ## Conclusion